leegaughanbrown/docs/src/pages/en/plugin-settings.md

 > ⚙️ Learn more about [OxyProps global settings](/en/features/global-settings/) in our Features guide.

 As this will erase your previous settings, this is not activated by default.
-If you want to use it, click the checkbox, click the `Save Changes` button, and then you can open Oxygen and lokk at your new global settings.
+If you want to use it, click the checkbox, click the `Save Changes` button, and then you can open Oxygen and look at your new global settings.

 ### Global color sets (active by default)